Michigan’s Oral Proficiency Requirement for Teachers of World Languages

 The Michigan Department of Education (MDE) requires that all teacher candidates pass the Michigan

 Test for Teacher Certification (MTTC) for each subject area in which they wish to become certified (e.g., their teaching majors and minors).
-In addition to passing the MTTC, candidates wishing to become certified to teach world languages are required to meet oral proficiency standards.
+In addition to passing the MTTC, candidates wishing to become certified in world languages are required to meet oral proficiency standards.
 As of May 1, 2010, candidates can no longer be recommended for certification in a world language unless they have met the oral proficiency standard established by the MDE for that language.